AEATech/transaction-manager-core/CONTRACT.md

 1. **Transaction IsolationLevel**

-    - TM calls `setTransactionIsolation()` on the provided `Connection` before executing any statements in a transaction
+    - TM applies the isolation level specified in `TxOptions` by calling `setTransactionIsolation()` on the underlying `Connection`.
-    - Depending on the driver/DBAL, this may:
+    - Depending on the database and driver, this may:
-        - affect only the current transaction, or change the session-level isolation
+        - apply only to the current transaction, or
+        - modify the session-level default isolation.
+    - **TM does not restore the previous isolation level** after `run()` completes.
-    - Users must assume that TM may temporarily change the isolation level of the underlying connection for the duration of `run()`
+      Callers must assume that the isolation level may remain changed.

+2. **Prohibition of Ambient Transactions**

+    - TM requires that the underlying connection is **not already in a transaction**.
+    - If an active transaction is detected, TM must throw `LogicException`.
+    - This invariant is necessary to enforce correct retry semantics and prevent partial commits from interfering with outer business logic.

-2. **Closing the Connection**
+3. **Closing the Connection**

-    - On `ErrorType::Connection`, TM calls `$connection->close()` and relies on DBAL to reconnect lazily on the next attempt
+    - On `ErrorType::Connection`, TM **closes** the connection.
+    - DBAL is expected to lazily reconnect on the next connection use.
-    - Any code sharing the same `Connection` instance must be prepared for this behavior
+    - Any code sharing the same `Connection` instance must:
+        - accept that TM may close it,
+        - do not rely on session state (temporary tables, variables, locks) being preserved.

+4. **No implicit reconnect inside an active transaction**

+    - The underlying `Connection` must **not** perform a transparent reconnecting while a transaction is active.
+    - Any connection loss during an open transaction must surface as an error and be classified as `ErrorType::Connection`.
+    - This ensures that:
+        - a single logical attempt corresponds to exactly one physical DB transaction;
+        - retries are always executed as full transaction retries, not as a mix of partial commits across multiple connections or transactions.
+    - Implementations that perform implicit reconnection must do so **only** when no transaction is currently open.

+5. **Implementations of `ConnectionInterface` MUST NOT perform transparent reconnects while a transaction is active.**
+     Any such reconnected logic must be limited to the "no active transaction" state.
+Violating this invariantly breaks the retry semantics of the TransactionManager.

 ---